Wang Mei-hui: Support for the Hong Kong anti-extradition bill movement

-In 2019, a movement against the extradition bill amendment broke out in Hong Kong, attracting attention from all walks of life around the world.
-At that time, the Taiwanese government condemned the Hong Kong government in the name of defending human rights.
-On 25 May 2020, Wang posted to her Facebook in support of the protests, vowing to "stand with Hong Kong people and call on all politicians to give more support and attention to the current situation in Hong Kong".
+In 2019, protests against proposed amendments to Hong Kong’s extradition law drew international attention.
+Taiwan’s government issued statements criticizing the Hong Kong government’s response to the demonstrations and emphasizing human rights concerns.
+On 25 May 2020, Wang expressed support for the protests in a Facebook post and called for politicians to pay greater attention to developments in Hong Kong.

 Support for the renaming of China Airlines

 In April 2020, the COVID-19 pandemic led Taiwan to donate masks to many countries around the world.
 However, due to the name of China Airlines, planes from China Airlines were repeatedly mistaken for planes from the People's Republic of China.
 This incident sparked domestic discussions about renaming China Airlines.